nitinx/cloud-adoption-poc/README.md

 - Transformation
 	- Lambda Function(s)
 		- Invoked on upload of source file.
+		- For smaller datasets, transformation would be carried out within the function
-		- Invokes Glue Transform job
+		- For larger datasets, Glue Transform job would be invoked for transformation
 	- Glue ETL(s)
 		- Transforms source data into partitioned parquet format.
 		- Invokes Glue Crawler job